PURCHASING

 perhaps 15 seconds.
 When your first 15 seconds

 are up, the call will be charged in increments of one or six seconds.
+The lower

-The lower the increments, whether initial or subsequent, the lower will
+the increments, whether initial or subsequent, the lower will be your cost because

-be your cost because you will not be paying for time you did not use.
+you will not be paying for time you did not use.
+Often, calling card calls are

-Often, calling card calls are subject to a longer initial period, sometimes
+subject to a longer initial period, sometimes up to a minute.
+Therefore it is

-up to a minute.
-Therefore it is vital that you negotiate for the shortest
+vital that you negotiate for the shortest billing increment available.

 SURCHARGES

-The billing for your calling card calls will include a surcharge, which
+The billing for your calling card calls will include a surcharge, which is simply

-length of the call.
+call.
 These surcharges may be anywhere from $.45 to $2.50.
+You may be able to

-You may be able to arrange rates that do not impose a surcharge, but you
+arrange rates that do not impose a surcharge, but you will be subject to a higher

-will be subject to a higher per-minute charge.
-Analyze the types of calls
+per-minute charge.
+Analyze the types of calls you commonly make to determine

-you commonly make to determine which will be more cost-effective for you.
+which will be more cost-effective for you.

 PAY